from a handpicked tutor in LIVE 1-to-1 classes

 The area of a trapezium formula can be proved by rearranging the trapezium in form of a parallelogram or a triangle.
 The area of the shapes thus obtained can be related to a trapezium for proving the area of a trapezium formula.

-What is the Use of Area of Trapezium Calculator?
+What is the Use of the Trapezium Area Calculator?

-Area of trapezium calculator is used to calculate the area of trapezium by entering the given specific parameters.
-Such as height and the value of the bases.
+Area of trapezium calculator is used to calculate the area of the trapezium by entering the given specific parameters.
+Such as height and the values of the bases.
 It gives the measurement easily and quickly.
-Try Cuemath's area of trapezium calculator and get your answers just by a click.
+Try area of trapezium calculator and get your answers with just a click.

-How do you Find the Area of a Trapezium Using Sides?
+How do you Find the Area of an Isosceles Trapezium Using Sides?

-The area of a trapezium can be calculated if the measurements of its sides are known.
+The area of an isosceles trapezium can be calculated if the measurements of its sides are known.
 For this, we can divide the shape in the form of a rectangle and 2 right-angled triangles.
-The height can be calculated applying Pythagoras theorem in one of the right-angled triangles and finally, we can apply the area of the trapezium formula to calculate the required area.
+The height can be calculated by applying Pythagoras theorem in one of the right-angled triangles and finally, we can apply the area of the trapezium formula to calculate the required area.